-Weeds can be a real problem with some compost piles.
+Weeds can be a real problem with some manure piles.
 Contrary to popular belief, horses don’t “poop” out significantly more weeds than cows.
-Weeds present in manure piles are generated primary from seeds of weed plants growing near the manure pile.
-Keep the pile covered with a tarp to prevent weed seed invasion and to compost the pile.
-The heat and time involved in composting will kill most weed seeds.
+Weeds present in manure piles are generated primarily from seeds of weed plants growing near the manure pile.
+Keep the pile covered with a tarp to prevent weed seed invasion and to help kick-start the composting process of the pile.
+Heat and time involved in composting will kill most weed seeds.
 Because we can’t vouch for the weed seed content of these manure piles, we highly encourage you to cover and compost this material for a month or two before applying it to your garden.

 Manure Match Form